TestAnything/Specification/tap-version-14-specification.md

 testing modules a test harness.
 TAP started life as part of the test harness for Perl but now has implementations in C/C++, Python, PHP, Perl, JavaScript, and probably others by the time you read this.
 This document describes version 14 of TAP.
-Go to TAP to read about previous versions.

 The key words _must_, _must not_, _required_, _shall_, _shall not_,
 _should_, _should not_, _recommended_, _may_, and _optional_ in this